Ireland national baseball team: History

 Ireland finished fourth in the 2002 tournament, won a bronze in the 2004 tournament and managed a silver medal in the 2006 tournament, losing to tournament favourites Croatia.

 Ireland won the C pool in 2018, advancing to the B pool of competition in 2019.
 The competition was played at the International Baseball Centre in County Meath.

+In 2024, Ireland made the final of the B pool qualifiers, which were again hosted in Ireland, eventually losing to Austria.

 Roster

-Ireland's roster for the European Baseball Championship Qualifier 2022, the last official competition in which the team took part.
+Ireland's roster for the 2024 European Baseball Championship Qualifier, the last official competition in which the team took part.